 Motivational Interviewing Program

-Our introductory Strong4Life Motivational Interviewing Training sets the foundation for all of the trainings we offer to clinicians.
-This training is designed to help you initiate effective patient conversations about BMI measurement, nutrition and physical activity.
-In just 2 hours, our trainers will share effective motivational interviewing techniques and tools to help families set attainable goals to drive sustainable behavior change.
+This introductory Strong4Life Motivational Interviewing (MI) Training sets the foundation for all the trainings we offer to clinicians.
+This training is designed to help clinicians initiate effective conversations with patient families about the Strong4life Healthy Habits, at any visit.
+The resources below are designed to be used in conjunction with the MI skills learned in the training to help families start driving sustainable behavior change.

 Why participate in Motivational Interviewing?